 Day 9 — Kanazawa and Kyoto

-This morning visit the Kutani Ceramics Museum, which celebrates this quintessential Japanese art form, and the Asakusa Isokichi Art Museum.
-Then board the train for Kyoto, once Japan’s Imperial Capital and now the country’s cultural and artistic capital.
-With more than 1,600 temples, hundreds of shrines, artful gardens, and well-preserved wooden architecture, Kyoto embodies Japan’s rich culture and complex history.
+This morning board the train for Kyoto, once Japan’s Imperial Capital and now the country’s cultural and artistic center.
+With its many temples, shrines, artful gardens, and well-preserved wooden architecture, Kyoto embodies Japan’s rich culture and complex history.
 Upon arrival, visit Kyoto National Museum, a premier institution featuring pre-modern Japanese and Asian art and artifacts, then continue on to Unrakugama, a workshop specializing in prized Kiyomizu pottery.
 (B,D)

 Day 10 — Kyoto

 Today, enjoy an excursion to Nara, Japan's ancient capital.
 After a short train ride from Kyoto, see the Kasuga Taisha Shrine and Todaiji Temple, both World Heritage sites, and Nara National Museum on a walking tour.
 Return to Kyoto late afternoon.
 (B)

 Day 12 — Kyoto

-See the sites today from a slightly different perspective as you embark on a cycling tour visiting the important Heian Jingu Shinto shrine; Nishiki Market, “Kyoto’s Kitchen” selling foodstuffs of all kinds; and the Gion district where geishas gather.
-Disembark to stroll through Miyakwacho, where the geishas live; and Machiya, a neighborhood of traditional townhouses.
-Following an afternoon at leisure, enjoy a farewell dinner at a local restaurant.
+See the sights today from a slightly different perspective as you embark on a cycling tour visiting the important Heian Jingu Shinto shrine; Nishiki Market, “Kyoto’s Kitchen” selling foodstuffs of all kinds; and the Gion district where geishas gather.
+Tonight enjoy a farewell dinner at a local restaurant.
 (B,D)

 Day 13 — Depart Kyoto for U.S.

 This morning travel by train to Osaka, to board your return flight to the U.S. (B)